Edit this wiki page Follow

 S.T.A.L.K.E.R.: Shadow of Chernobyl

 Game » consists of 5 releases.
-First released on Mar 20, 2007
+Released Mar 20, 2007

 Overview

-S.T.A.L.K.E.R.: Shadow of Chernobyl is a first person shooter developed by Ukrainian developer GSC Gameworld,and published by THQ in 2007.
+S.T.A.L.K.E.R.: Shadow of Chernobyl is a first person shooter developed by Ukrainian developer GSC Gameworld, and published by THQ in 2007.
 A prequel, S.T.A.L.K.E.R: Clear Sky, was announced by GSC Gameworld in 2007 and released to mixed reviews.
 The game is a non-linear, open world shooter, which falls heavily on the FPS side of the FPS RPG genre.
 It features large open maps, populated by mutants, friendly and enemy NPC characters.
 There are also several underground maps such as the X10-X18 series of experimental laboratories.

 In the game, the player must deal with radiation hazards, areas distorted by the explosion and unexplainable by science known as anomalies, as well as enemy stalkers such as bandits or Army soldiers.
 The game features the "A-Life" AI system, in which NPCs will roam the world and perform their own unscripted activities.
 The game features a main set of storyline missions, as well as many optional tasks that can be performed for rewards (typically assassination or object retrieval missions).
 The game features a faction system, where the player has different standings (enemy, neutral, friend) to individual faction members and to the faction as a whole.
 The player may choose to aid different factions, such as Duty or Freedom, in return for different rewards and possible repercussions or to stay neutral.